A Vancouver Banff tour is one of the most spectacular trips in the world!

 6-Day Tour Vancouver to Banff

 If you really want to immerse yourself and experience the Canadian Rockies fully, this is one of the best trips from Vancouver to Banff!

 This tour from Vancouver to Banff and Lake Louise is particularly well-priced, given that it’s 6 full days.
 The reviews of this tour are pretty amazing!
 It’s definitely one of the best tours from Vancouver to Banff and Lake Louise.

 This tour begins and ends in Vancouver and offers an excellent itinerary.
 Meals are not included but can be added for an additional cost.
 I like the added flexibility that this tour offers.
 If you’re more budget-conscious you can make choices to keep your expenses on the low side.
-The hotels included on this tour are reasonable mid-range hotels – clean and comfortable.
+The hotels included on this Banff bus tour from Vancouver are reasonable mid-range hotels – clean and comfortable.

 This tour also includes time at Lake Louise, a hamlet in Banff National Park.
 It’s also the home of Chateau Lake Louise, a beautiful rail hotel built at the turn of the 20th century by the Canadian National Railway.
 It was originally conceived as a vacation destination to lure wealthy travelers into taking trains and heading west : -).
 It’s a sight well worth seeing.